jwikman/nab-al-tools/extension/README.md

 This extension contributes the following settings:

+* `NAB.LoadSymbols`: Specifies if symbols should be loaded from the .alpackages folder.
+This is used when documentation is generated, ToolTips are added etc.
 * `NAB.UseDTS`: When using Dynamics 365 Translation Service, this setting makes the xliff align better with how DTS updates the xliff files.
 * `NAB.DetectInvalidTargets`: Enables detection of some common translation mistakes.
 Eg. same number of OptionCaptions, blank OptionCaptions and placeholders as @1@@@@@@, #2########, %1, %2 etc .
 The detection will occur during several different actions, as Import from DTS or Refresh Xlf.
 This setting is enabled by default.
 If any false positives are detected (the system says it is invalid, but in fact it is correct), please log an issue on GitHub and disable this feature until it's fixed.
 * `NAB.MatchTranslation`: If enabled, the `NAB: Refresh XLF files from g.xlf` function tries to match sources in the translated xlf file to reuse translations.
 A found match of "source" is then prefixed with `[NAB: SUGGESTION]` for manual review.
 If several matches are found, all matches are added as targets and you need delete the ones you do not want.
 Use `NAB: Find next untranslated text` (Ctrl+Alt+U) or `NAB: Find multiple targets in XLF files` to review all matches.
 This feature only works if "UseExternalTranslationTool" is disabled.
 Activated by default.